Skip to main content

 Deschamps Tower

-In 1848 the tower was restored.
-During the 20th century it was abandoned and slowly deteriorated.
-In the 1990s the tower was restored again and made fit for habitation.
+In 1848, the tower was restored.
+During the 20th century, it was abandoned and gradually fell into disrepair.
+In the 1990s, it was restored again and made suitable for habitation.

-At present Deschamps Tower is part of a working farm and privately inhabited.
-It can therefore not be visited.
+Currently, the Deschamps Tower is part of an active farm and is privately owned.
+Therefore, it cannot be visited.
 Too bad, I am curious about its interior.

 Gallery